-Agile IQ® metrics reflect a stage of maturity in your digital transformation.
+Agile IQ® metrics reflect a stage of maturity in your business transformation.

 Reflects the behaviours that are strongest, not a checklist of actions.

 Ensures the advice is up-to-date and based on the latest scalable and repeatable best practice.